How I Overcame TV Addiction, Reclaimed My Life, and Gained Two Months Per Year

 Idle hands are the devil’s workshop.
 With nothing else to do with my time, it was far too easy to get pulled toward watching television.
 Certainly, there’s something to be said for cultivating the ability to simply sit in silence with only your thoughts, but that only goes so far.
 I had to find other ways to use my time.

 When I’m not working or spending time with Ellen, I read a good book or write in my journal.
 In fact, that’s how I spend my early-morning hours.
 Back when I started on my recovery, I created a morning writing ritual known as Morning Pages.
-This is the writing practice made popular by Julia Cameron in her book, The Artist’s Way.
-I pour myself a hot cup of coffee, sit down at my desk and write in the early-morning silence.
+This is the writing practice popularized by Julia Cameron in her book The Artist’s Way.
+I pour myself a hot cup of coffee, sit down at my desk, and write in the early-morning silence.

 You don’t have to spend your free time reading or writing, although a daily journaling practice might do wonders for you.
 You can use your free time however you like.